Tamara Korpatsch: 2022: Top 100 debut

-In June 2022, Korpatsch made her third major main-draw debut at the Wimbledon Championships where she lost to Heather Watson.
-Korpatsch had also entered the doubles competition but her partner, Harmony Tan, withdrew only an hour before her match prompting her to express, in a since-deleted social media post, her anger and disappointment at not being able to participate in the event on her debut.
+In June, Korpatsch made her third major main-draw debut at the Wimbledon Championships where she lost to Heather Watson.
+Korpatsch had also entered the doubles competition but her partner, Harmony Tan, withdrew only an hour before their match prompting her to express, in a since-deleted social media post, her anger and disappointment at not being able to participate in the event on her debut.

 She won her first WTA 125 tournament title at the Budapest Open defeating Viktoriya Tomova in the final.

 She finished the year ranked No. 89 in the world.

-2023-2024: First WTA Tour title
+2023: First Major win and WTA title

-She entered the 2023 Wimbledon Championships as a lucky loser and recorded her first win at this Major over Carol Zhao.
+Korpatsch entered Wimbledon as a lucky loser and recorded her first main-draw win at this Major over Carol Zhao.

-Ranked No. 105, she won her first WTA title at the 2023 Transylvania Open in Cluj Napoca with a win over Romanian Elena-Gabriela Ruse.
+Ranked No. 105, she won her first WTA Tour title in her career, at the 2023 Transylvania Open in Cluj Napoca, with a win over Romanian Elena-Gabriela Ruse in the final.
 As a result, she climbed nearly 35 positions and reached a career high at No. 71 on 23 October 2023.

+As a qualifier, Korpatsch reached the semifinals at the 2023 Prague Open, losing to fourth seed Linda Nosková.